 Exchange clothes with your friends, let them wear what you wear and you wear what they wear.
 That way you never fall short of clothes, you always look new and you don’t need to pay for new clothes.

-With so many free software’s out there today, you don’t need to spend a penny on a paid expensive software at all.
+With so much free software out there today, you don’t need to spend a penny on paid expensive software at all.

 For example, the free alternative to Microsoft Office is Google Docs/Sheets/Slides, free alternative to Picmonkey is Canva.
-You get it, search for “free alternative to _____” on Google and you’ll be shown multiple different free softwares that will save your pockets.
+To be honest, I find Canva to be so much better than Picmonkey.
+You get it, search for “free alternative to _____” on Google and you’ll be shown multiple different free software that will save your pockets.

-Although free softwares usually doesn’t have the best features when compared to paid ones, if you’re right on Money, free softwares is your go-to Honey!
+Although free software doesn’t have the best features when compared to paid ones, if you’re right on Money, free software is your go-to Honey!